ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 Core Team Scope
 ===============

-The primary focus of the Core Team remains maintenace and development of the [core protocol](https://github.com/bitshares.com/bitshares-core) and oversight of the [BitShares Improvement Proposals](https://github.com/bitshares.com/bsips) (BSIP) process.
-The Core Team will continue to liase with the
+The primary focus of the Core Team remains maintenance and development of the [core protocol](https://github.com/bitshares.com/bitshares-core) and oversight of the [BitShares Improvement Proposals](https://github.com/bitshares.com/bsips) (BSIP) process.
+The Core Team will continue to liaise with the
 [BitShares UI Team](https://github.com/bitshares.com/bitshares-ui), led by Bill Butler, and other community lead efforts maintained within the [BitShares Organization](https://github.com/bitshares) on GitHub.
 The Core Team guides community contributors toward promotion into open Core Team Roles through the [Community Claims](TODO:) program.

-Collaboration tools will continue to include software tools and server infrasturutre to support development and testing, remote and in person team meetings and attendacne and speaking engagments at relevant international conferences, hackathons and events.
+Collaboration tools will continue to include software tools and server infrasturutre to support development and testing, remote and in person team meetings and attendance and speaking engagements at relevant international conferences, hackathons and events.

 Expanded scope for 2019 will include:
 * Oversight and management of the bug bounty program [Hack the DEX](https://hackthedex.io)
 * Participation in one (1) additional international conference
 * Multilingual information gathering and dissemination (English and Mandarin)
-* Incubation funds for non-develoment focused innovative engagments including:
+* Incubation funds for non-development focused innovative engagements including:
   * Market research
   * Marketing
   * Social media